What’s the Difference between Stress and Anxiety?

 What Is Stress?

-Stress is a feeling of physical or emotional tension, usually caused by an external pressure of some sort.
+Stress is a feeling of physical or emotional tension, usually caused by an external pressure of some sort or internal pressure from high self-expectation.
 A certain amount of stress is entirely normal, and it can be a good thing.

 Consider, for example, the stress you feel when preparing for a big presentation at work.
 You can channel that stress to help you be productive and create meaningful content.